vuejs/apollo/packages/docs/data/error-handling.md

   if (CombinedGraphQLErrors.is(error)) {
     for (const err of error.errors) {
       if (err.extensions?.code === 'UNAUTHENTICATED') {
-        // Refresh the token
         const newToken = refreshToken()

-        // Update the request headers
         const oldHeaders = operation.getContext().headers
         operation.setContext({
           headers: {